The Active Life: serving the world through total self-giving to God

 -

-Perpetual profession: Life vows, totally consecrating existence to God and to the service of neighbor.
+Perpetual profession: Lifelong vows, totally consecrating one’s existence to God and to the service of neighbor.

-Women religious of Active Life live in open communities: convents, parishes or community centers, interacting with society.
+Women religious of the Active Life live in open communities: convents, parishes, or community centers, interacting with society.
 Their day combines:

 -